Company Alignment: The CEO's Roadmap to Business Alignment

 Corporate Alignment: Use a Collaborative Planning Process

-Once you’ve got the strategy and people figured out, you still have to build the right processes and rhythms in your company for alignment to flourish.
-Using a collaborative planning process is the best way to ensure that you get all the right information from the right people prior to creating your annual and quarterly plans and enforced during your weekly meetings.
+Once you’ve figured out the strategy and people, you still have to build the right processes and rhythms in your company for alignment to flourish.
+A collaborative planning process is the best way to ensure you get all the correct information from the right people before creating your annual and quarterly plans and enforcing them during your weekly meetings.
 Company alignment is a skill that you acquire.
-You may need to do some trial and error, but we’ve found that this is a good place to start for your collaborative planning process:
+You may need to do some trial and error, but we’ve found that this is an excellent place to start your collaborative planning process:

 • Collect Start-Stop-Keep pre-work from all the departments and teams in your Company.
 The executive team leader can filter through his or her direct reports’ inputs and compile a list of the top Start-Stop-Keep items to discuss in planning.

-• Customize an agenda so that you have the right discussions in your Annual or Quarterly Planning session at the executive team level.
+• Customize an agenda so that you have the proper discussions in your Annual or Quarterly Planning session at the executive team level.

-• Discuss, debate, and agree the top initiatives for the year and quarter.
-Consider the Start-Stop-Keep inputs from the teams and alignment to your long term strategic goals.
+• Discuss, debate, and agree on the top initiatives for the year and quarter.
+Consider the Start-Stop-Keep inputs from the teams and alignment to your long-term strategic goals.
 Don’t leave the room until you can all agree to support the company’s plan - if the executive team isn’t on the same page about the top priorities, then you’ll never have alignment throughout the rest of the company.
-Bringing in an outside facilitator is a great way to ensure that you’re using the time to have the right strategic discussions for alignment.
+Bringing in an outside facilitator is a great way to ensure you’re using the time to have the proper strategic discussions for alignment.

 • Share your executive team plan (top initiatives for the year and priorities for the quarter) with your departments and teams.
 Each executive team member should have a planning session with their teams to create quarterly priorities that align to support the company’s plan.

 • Have the departments and teams come together to share their plans.
-If there are any shared resources or dependencies involved, work out those details.
-Have the tough conversations needed to ensure that each team’s plan can actually be implemented successfully.
+If any shared resources or dependencies are involved, work out those details.
+Have the tough conversations needed to ensure that each team’s plan can be implemented successfully?

 • Communicate the plan to every person in the organization.
 Each person should be able to articulate the top goals for the company and share how they are contributing to those goals.

-If you follow these steps, you should be able to “close the communication gap” and create alignment around your company’s plan and stay focused on both your short term and long term goals.
+If you follow these steps, you should be able to “close the communication gap, " create alignment around your company’s plan, and stay focused on your short-term and long-term goals.

 Business Alignment: Be SMART and Transparent

-To get the results you expect, you have to go a step further with each of your goals: all of your Annual Initiatives, KPIs and Priorities should have one person who owns them and clear success criteria.
-We recommend a simple Red-Yellow-Green process to ensure that all of your goals are SMART (Specific, Measurable, Attainable, Realistic, and Timely).
-You need to be aligned around this success criteria in order to achieve the results your business needs.
-Picture this: You are the CEO and you bring on a new controller.
-You are in agreement that his goal is to “Collect 98% of outstanding receivables.”
-If you don’t take the time to set Red-Yellow-Green success criteria together that you are both aligned around, the controller may think that collecting payment in 45-60 days is success, and you may think that anything short of 30 days is failure.
+To get the results you expect, you have to go a step further with each of your goals: all of your Annual Initiatives, KPIs, and Priorities should have one person who owns them and clear success criteria.
+We recommend a simple Red-Yellow-Green process to ensure your goals are SMART (Specific, Measurable, Attainable, Realistic, and Timely).
+You must be aligned around these success criteria to achieve your business's desired results.
+Picture this: You are the CEO, and bring on a new controller.
+You agree that his goal is to “Collect 98% of outstanding receivables.”
+If you don’t take the time to set Red-Yellow-Green success criteria together that you are both aligned around, the controller may think that collecting payment in 45-60 days is a success, and you may think that anything short of 30 days is a failure.
 Yikes!
 Skipping the conversation required to Red-Yellow-Green each goal can lead to costly misalignment.

-In addition to making sure each goal is SMART, your team will be more aligned if you all have visibility into progress on each goal.
+In addition to making sure each goal is SMART, your team will be more aligned if you all have visibility into the progress of each plan.
 Set up a dashboard where you can see everyone’s Priorities and KPIs and monitor the execution of those items throughout the quarter.
-Each person updates the status of their goals weekly and everyone is able to see what’s going on - you get real-time information about how the goal is progressing so that you can remain aligned.
+Each person updates the status of their goals weekly, and everyone can see what’s going on - you get real-time information about how the plan is progressing so that you can remain aligned.

 Business Alignment: Establish the Right Communication Rhythm

-Finally, to ensure organizational alignment, you need to establish the right communication rhythm.
+Finally, you need to establish the proper communication rhythm to ensure organizational alignment.
 According to Forbes, "A rhythm of meetings and scheduled communication is key for any team to stay aligned.
 Priorities shift and leaders must be ready to adapt."
 Here’s our recommended best practice:

 • Have weekly team meetings to review any Priorities and KPIs that are not on track.
 Spend time working together on adjustments to achieve your goals.

-• Sync up with daily huddles so you can celebrate victories and understand each person’s top priority for the day.
+• Sync up with daily huddles to celebrate victories and understand each person’s top priority for the day.
 This will help the team stay aligned and accountable to their priorities and with each other.
 You can also drive strategic alignment by using a Daily Question in your huddle to keep the company's top goal for the quarter or year top of mind for your team.

-• Collaborate with the team on an on-going basis.
+• Collaborate with the team on an ongoing basis.
 When in doubt, over-communicate rather than under-communicate.
-If you are using the Rhythm software, make Comments on your Priorities and KPIs to keep the team well-informed.
+If using the Rhythm software, make Comments on your Priorities and KPIs to keep the team well-informed.

 • Have ongoing performance conversations.
 Don’t rely on Annual Reviews to check in on those Job Scorecards you created.
 Ensure alignment, role clarity, and goal clarity by having real-time performance conversations and offering consistent feedback regarding performance and progress toward achieving expected results.